-3 Description of the Simulated Catchment
+3 Description of the virtual Neckar catchment

-Our simulated catchment is based on the Neckar catchment in southwestern Germany (see Figure 1), east of the Black Forest mountain range and north of the Jurassic ridge of the Swabian Alb.
-The catchment has a varying topography including mountains up to 1050 m a.s.l., river valleys, different land use types, i.e. grassland, cropland (majority of the area), broadleaf and needle leaf forest (see Figure 3), and relatively large soil spatial variability.
-Annual mean precipitation over the real catchment ranges between 500 and 2000mm (see Section 5.1) with highest values over the Black Forest.
-Inter-annual variability of precipitation can reach up to one third of the mean value.
-Monthly precipitation can vary largely and its mean annual cycle is weak with slightly lower values in spring and autumn.
-While summer precipitation is dominated by convection, winter precipitation is predominantly related to fronts of extra-tropical cyclones with enhanced precipitation over the mountains due to orographic lift.
-Daily average temperatures vary with altitude between -5°C and 0°C in January and between 13 and 18°C in July.
-Land use and cover in the lower elevations are dominated by agriculture while the Black Forest features mainly needle-leaf trees.
-Broad-leaf trees can be found over smaller areas throughout the catchment.
-The distance to groundwater is in large parts of the area restricted to a few meters, in particular in lowland areas, which assures strong coupling between groundwater table and evapotranspiration (Maxwell et al., 2007).
-These typical central European catchment features led us to choose the Neckar catchment as the basis for the simulated catchment.
+Our simulated catchment is based on the Neckar catchment in southwestern Germany (see Fig. 1), east of the Black Forest mountain range and north of the Jurassic ridge of the Swabian Alps.
+The catchment has a varying topography including mountains up to 1050 m a.s.l., river valleys, different land-use types, i.e., grassland, cropland (majority of the area), broadleaf and needle leaf forest (see Fig. 3), and relatively large soil spatial variability.
+Annual mean precipitation over the real catchment ranges between 500 and 2000 mm (see Sect.
+5.1), with the highest values over the Black Forest.
+Interannual variability of precipitation can reach up to one-third of the mean value.
+Monthly precipitation can vary largely, and its mean annual cycle is weak with slightly lower values in spring and autumn.
+While summer precipitation is dominated by convection, winter precipitation is predominantly related to fronts of extratropical cyclones with enhanced precipitation over the mountains due to orographic lift.
+Daily average temperatures vary with altitude between -5 and 0 °C in January and between 13 and 18 °C in July.